earlbalai/DayZ-Source/README.md

 		* [NEW]	New combat mode icon (G17) thanks Alexander.
 		* [NEW]	Gender section screen thanks F0rt.
 		* [NEW]	You can no longer place tents in ponds.
+		* [NEW]	Disabled greeting menu .
+		* [NEW]	Disabled radio messages to be heard and shown in the left lower corner of the screen.
+		* [NEW]	General speed up of the login process.
+		* [NEW]	Street Lights now active in towns.

         * [UPDATED] Combat Logging "Fired Near" checks are now limited to 8 metre radius.
 		* [UPDATED] Combat Logging "Projectile Near" Have now been removed while we look for a less intensive way to track projectiles.